Dhaniya Podi - Enhance the taste of your sambars

 Add 1 tbsp of sugar.

-sugar will start becoming brown.
+Do not stir or do anything at all.
+The sugar will start becoming brown.
 Well, that is, the sugar will start caramelizing.When it becomes nice thick brown add 1/4 cup of hot water (Here, be very careful to add it cautiously, coz the caramelized sugar will sizzle and splash a bit at this stage).

 Add the milk.